hannahccarson/soundcast_landuse_scenario_builder/README.md

 - output
     - all outputs of populationsim and this tool, which will be available after running the next script

 The **user_allocation.csv** file is the main control of total households and jobs by zone.
 Users should change totals only for zones they wish to update.
+The list of zones in this file is built based on the inputs specified in the input geodatabase.

+For users that wish to review or edit the more detailed population control totals, see the future_controls.csv file.
+The script automatically updates this file with household and person totals from user_allocation.csv, but if the user need to change additional distributions they can do so in this file.
+Keep in mind that any changes to household and person totals will be superseded by the data in user_allocation.py.

 ### Allocate Households
 The second script to be run is **allocate_hh.py**.